Royals vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez will look for his third straight game with a hit in this matchup.
-In his last five games he is batting .158 with a double, a home run, three walks and an RBI.
+- Ramirez has recorded at least one hit in three games in a row.
+In his last five games he is hitting .235 with a double, a home run, four walks and an RBI.

 Ramírez Recent Games